-The Bring Back the Natives/More Fish program invests ins conservation activities that restore, protect, and enhance native populations of sensitive or listed fish species across the United States, especially in areas on or adjacent to federal agency lands.
-This funding opportunity also provides grants to help implement the goals of the National Fish Habitat Action Plan (www.fishhabitat.org).
-The program emphasizes coordination between private landowners and federal agencies, tribes, corporations, and states to restore the health of watersheds.
-The end result is on-the-ground restoration, in-stream improvements, and partnerships that benefit aquatic systems and their native fish species throughout the U.S.
+The Bring Back the Natives/More Fish program invests in conservation activities that restore, protect, and enhance native populations of sensitive or listed fish species across the United States, especially in areas on or adjacent to federal agency lands.
+The program emphasizes coordination between private landowners and federal agencies, tribes, corporations, and states to improve the ecosystem functions and health of watersheds.
+The end result is conservation of aquatic ecosystems, increase of in-stream flows, and partnerships that benefit native fish species throughout the U.S. This funding opportunity also provides grants to implement the goals of the National Fish Habitat Action Plan (www.fishhabitat.org).

 In 2015, the Bring Back the Natives/More Fish program will provide funding to projects that identify measureable conservation outcomes for native fish species of special concern.
 Because the leading factors in native fish species decline are habitat alteration, lack of adequate in-stream flows, and invasive and/or non-native species, projects that address these threats are of particular interest.